Multilevel-Langevin pathwise average for Gibbs approximation: Proof of the results in the strongly convex setting

 \section{Proof of the results in the strongly convex setting}

 This section is divided into two parts.
 In the first one, we prove that $\Cs$ leads to a series of bounds which in turn imply $\HUN$, $\HDEUX$, $\HTROIS$ and $\HQU$.
-Then, in the second one (Section \ref{sec:resumedespreuves}), we thus derive our main results from the general theorem \ref{maintheo}.
+Then, in the second one (Section \ref{sec:resumedespreuves}), we thus derive our main results from \cref{maintheo}.